digitaltrails/vdu_controls/README.md

   * The Light-Metering-Dialog offers two profile starter-templates for older and newer monitors.
   * The Settings-Dialog global-options are grouped under subheadings.
-  * The Settings-Dialog now offers more popup-guidence on dependencies between major options.
+  * The Settings-Dialog now offers more popup-guidance on dependencies between major options.
   * The layout of the Preset and Light-Metering dialogs better reflect the the new style of the main panel.